Loading Results

 Many women experience pelvic pain and abnormal bleeding because of fibroids, ovarian cysts, endometriosis and other conditions.
 There are many ways to treat these gynecological problems, including hysterectomy.

 The hysterectomy surgery removes the uterus and cervix.
 The surgeon may also remove one or both ovaries and fallopian tubes.
-In some cases, other parts of the reproductive system may be removed.
 If you have not yet reached menopause, a hysterectomy means you will no longer have a period or be able to get pregnant.
+Hysterectomy surgery is performed under general anesthesia, meaning the patient will be asleep during surgery.

 If your gynecologist recommends a hysterectomy, it’s important that you learn about the range of surgical options.
 Your doctor will talk with you about the best method for your hysterectomy based on your personal needs and goals.